rurban/gsl/doc/specfunc-legendre.rst

    These functions are similar to their :code:`arrayx` counterparts above, except they compute the recurrence factors by calling the function :func:`gsl_sf_legendre_precompute` on each call.
-These functions omit the Condon-Shortley phase factor.
+These functions omit the Condon-Shortley phase factor, and store the output arrays in L-major order.
 These functions are provided for backward compatibility, but it is recommended to use instead the :code:`arrayx` functions which are more efficient when calculating ALFs for multiple input points :math:`x`.